90s Walkthrough: Reliving Total Overdose Mission by Mission

 I loved starting encounters from above — jumping off rooftops and activating slow-mo mid-air.
 There was something incredibly satisfying about clearing two or three enemies before even touching the ground.
 I also became obsessed with using the environment.
 Shooting gas cylinders at the right moment and watching a chain explosion wipe out enemies felt like cinematic genius — even if it was accidental half the time.

 Over time, I learned to conserve my special moves.
-Early on, I wasted them just for style.
-Later, I saved them for those moments when enemies surrounded me from all sides.
 There’s something magical about triggering slow motion just as bullets are flying toward you and turning certain death into a heroic comeback.

 The last missions escalate everything.
 More enemies.
 Bigger confrontations.
 Emotional revelations about Ramiro’s father.
 It felt like the climax of an over-the-top action movie where everything comes together.